Homosexuality: Heterosexism and homophobia

 In many cultures, homosexual people are frequently subject to prejudice and discrimination.
 A 2011 Dutch study concluded that 49% of Holland's youth and 58% of youth foreign to the country reject homosexuality.
 Similar to other minority groups they can also be subject to stereotyping.
 These attitudes tend to be due to forms of homophobia and heterosexism (negative attitudes, bias, and discrimination in favor of opposite-sex sexuality and relationships).
-Heterosexism can include the presumption that everyone is heterosexual or that opposite-sex attractions and relationships are the norm and therefore superior. is a fear of, aversion to, or discrimination against homosexual people.
+Heterosexism can include the presumption that everyone is heterosexual or that opposite-sex attractions and relationships are the norm and therefore superior.
+Homophobia is a fear of, aversion to, or discrimination against homosexual people.
 It manifests in different forms, and a number of different types have been postulated, among which are internalized homophobia, social homophobia, emotional homophobia, rationalized homophobia, and others.
 Similar is lesbophobia (specifically targeting lesbians) and biphobia (against bisexual people).
 When such attitudes manifest as crimes they are often called hate crimes and gay bashing.

 Negative stereotypes characterize LGB people as less romantically stable and more likely to abuse children, but there is no scientific basis to such assertions.
 Gay men and lesbians form stable, committed relationships that are equivalent to heterosexual relationships in essential respects.
 Sexual orientation does not affect the likelihood that people will abuse children.
 Claims that there is scientific evidence to support an association between being gay and being a pedophile are based on misuses of those terms and misrepresentation of the actual evidence.

 Violence against homosexuals

 In the United States, the FBI reported that 20.4% of hate crimes reported to law enforcement in 2011 were based on sexual orientation bias.
 56.7% of these crimes were based on bias against homosexual men.
 11.1% were based on bias against homosexual women.
 29.6% were based on anti-homosexual bias without regard to gender.
-The 1998 murder of Matthew Shepard, a gay student, is a notorious such incident in the U.S. LGBT people, especially lesbians, may become the victims of "corrective rape", a violent crime with the supposed aim of making them heterosexual.
-In certain parts of the world, LGBT people are also at risk of "honor killings" perpetrated by their families or relatives.
+Lesbians, may become the victims of "corrective rape", a violent crime with the supposed aim of making them heterosexual.
+In certain parts of the world, LGBT people are also at risk of "honor killings" perpetrated by their families or relatives, or violence perpetrated by the state.

-In Morocco, a constitutional monarchy following Islamic laws, homosexual acts are a punishable offence.
-With a population hostile towards LGBT people, the country has witnessed public demonstrations against homosexuals, public denunciations of presumed homosexual individuals, as well as violent intrusions in private homes.
-The community in the country is exposed to additional risk of prejudice, social rejection and violence, with a greater impossibility of obtaining protection even from the police.